 The Sediment Collection includes a reference collection of over 50,000 sediment samples as well as representative material collected during historic cruises such as the Albatross and Coastal Survey Studies conducted in the late 1800's.
 In addition, cores collected from coral reefs to study their Holocene history include cores from Galeta Reef, Panama, Nonsuch Bay, Antigua, Stocking Island, Bahamas, and Holandes Cay, Panama.
-Also included are surface samples from Cobbler's reef, Barbados, and stromatolite samples from both north Belize and Shark Bay, Australia.
-Contact: Kathy Hollis
+Also included are surface samples from Cobbler's reef, Barbados, and stromatolite samples from both northern Belize and Shark Bay, Australia.
+Contact: Kathy Hollis Email HollisK@si.edu